magento/devdocs/src/guides/v2.4/install-gde/prereq/elasticsearch.md

 You must install and configure Elasticsearch 7.6.x before upgrading to Magento 2.4.x.

-Be aware, that Magento 2.4.x is only tested with Elasticsearch 7.6.x at the moment.
-You can use other (7.x) versions at your discretion, but we recommend using the tested version of Elasticsearch.
+Magento 2.4.x is tested with Elasticsearch 7.6.x only.
+You can use other 7.x versions at your discretion, but we recommend using the tested version of Elasticsearch.

 {:.bs-callout-info}
 Magento does not support Elasticsearch 2.x, 5.x, and 6.x.